mir-aidj/transition-analysis/README.md

 > and [repository](https://github.com/mir-aidj/djmix-analysis),
 > mix-to-track subsequence alignment, a preprocessing step of this transition analysis.

-You can get visualizations of transition analysis as shown below after running scripts
+You can get visualizations of transition analysis as shown below after running scripts:

-![Transition Visualization](img/viz.png?raw=true "Transition Visualization") and audio files reproduced by the algorithm under `results` directory!
+![Transition Visualization](img/viz.png?raw=true "Transition Visualization")

+and audio files reproduced by the algorithm under `results` directory:
 ```sh
 # An example directory of result outputs of the first transition
 results/00000-cPo-qzbGLqE-05-RocnNoPCZDw-urJv3U_fgCY